-Examples of additional training could include:
+Examples of additional training/experience could include:

-- " child (0-12 years) - children's mental health training - $\circ~$ post graduate tertiary qualification and/or advanced education in child health - note: provisionally registered mental health providers are not eligible to provide services to children under 12 years old - " suicide prevention - specialist suicide and self-harm training on-line training is available through the Australian Psychological Society Institute at www.psychology.org.au/Training-and-careers/APS-Institute These courses are available to a range of professions and the Foundations of Suicide Pre- - These courses are available to a range of professions and the Foundations of Suicide Prevention course is recommended for Psychological Therapies providers who wish to develop skills in the suicide prevention area - " Aboriginal and Torres Strait Islander peoples - ° cultural competence training for non-Indigenous mental health practitioners - " Culturally and Linguistically Diverse (CALD) - cultural competence training for working with people from culturally and linguistically diverse backgrounds - ° bilingual and/or evidence of skills and experience working with interpreters - " LGBTIQ - evidence of inclusive practices and participation in increased awareness regarding LGBTIQ people and needs (i.e. attending training, networks, seminars, programs, etc.) - " homeless - have evidence of skills and experience in providing a service in a non-traditional setting (i.e. ability to provide outreach services)
+- " child (0-12 years) - significant employment and experience with the under-12 age group within Child and Youth public mental health services, school-based psychology services, or other clinical services servicing children under 12 years of age - o specific children's mental health training - completion of the Australian Psychological Society on-line course Children's Mental Health foundations APS Events: 21861 | APS (psychology.org.au) is recommended - o post graduate tertiary qualification and/or advanced education in child health would be highly regarded - note: provisionally registered mental health providers are not eligible to provide services to children under 12 years old - " suicide prevention - specialist suicide and self-harm training on-line training is available through the Australian Psychological Society Institute at www.psychology.org.au/Training-and-careers/APS-Institute These courses are available to a range of professions and the Foundations of Suicide Prevention course is recommended for Psychological Therapies providers who wish to develop skills in the - " Aboriginal and Torres Strait Islander peoples suicide prevention area

+- o cultural competence training for non-Indigenous mental health practitioners - " Culturally and Linguistically Diverse (CALD) - cultural competence training for working with people from culturally and linguistically diverse backgrounds - o bilingual and/or evidence of skills and experience working with interpreters - " I GBTIG - evidence of inclusive practices and participation in increased awareness regarding LGBTIQ people and needs (i.e. attending training, networks, seminars, programs, etc.) - " homeless - have evidence of skills and experience in providing a service in a non-traditional setting (i.e. ability to provide outreach services)